 Introduction to biocidal product regulations

 Biocidal products are classed as pesticides and their use can pose risks to humans, animals and the environment.
-Therefore many biocidal products must now be approved before they can be sold or used in Sweden.
+Therefore many biocidal products must be authorised before they can be sold or used in Sweden.

 What is a biocidal product?